BONE MIZELL

 The cause of death on his certificate read "Moonshine - went to sleep and didn't wake up."

 Bone Mizell is buried at the Joshua Creek Cemetery southeast of Arcadia.
-I don't know why his name is spelled "Mizelle" on the grave stone.
+I don't know why his name is spelled "Mizelle" on the grave stone or why his birth year is shown as 1853 instead of 1863.

 To visit the grave, take CR-31 south out of Arcadia until you come to CR-760.
 Follow it east a bit more than a mile and you will come to the cemetery.